wix-incubator/obsidian/README.md

   return { onClick };
 };

-// Dependencies are injected from MainGraph export default injectHook(usePress, MainGraph);
+// Dependencies are injected from ApplicationGraph export default injectHook(usePress, ApplicationGraph);

 // Now that exported the injected hook, we can use it in a component without needed so provide it's dependencies manually const Component = () => (